Tabular Object Model (TOM)

 Applies to: SQL Server 2016 and later Analysis Services Azure Analysis Services Power BI Premium

 The Tabular Object Model (TOM) is an extension of the Analysis Management Object (AMO) client library, created to support programming scenarios for tabular models created at compatibility level 1200 and higher.
 As with AMO, TOM provides a programmatic way to handle administrative functions like creating models, importing and refreshing data, and assigning roles and permissions.

 TOM exposes native tabular metadata, such as model, tables, columns, and relationships objects.
 A high-level view of the object model tree, provided below, illustrates how the component parts are related.

 Because TOM is an extension of AMO, all classes representing new tabular objects are implemented in a new Microsoft.AnalysisServices.Tabular.dll assembly.
 General-purpose classes of AMO were moved to Microsoft.AnalysisServices.Core assembly.
 Your code will need to reference both assemblies.
 See Install, distribute, and reference the Tabular Object Model (Microsoft.AnalysisServices.Tabular) for details.

-Currently, the API is available only for managed code over the .NET framework.
+The API is available for managed .NET code.
 To learn more about specific AMO/TOM classes, see Microsoft.AnalysisServices Namespace reference.
 To review the full list of programming options for tabular models, including script and query language support, see Tabular Model Programming for Compatibility Level 1200.

 Tabular object model hierarchy